NEU-HAI-Lab/lab_homepage/_members/ziqi.md

 lastname: Yang

 teaser: >
-  Hi, I am currently a master's student at University of Michigan School of Information (I am graduating Dec.
-2023 and applying for Fall24 PhD).
-I am interested in HCI research in human-AI interaction, computer-supported collaborative work, and health interventions and behavior change.
+  Ziqi is currently a PhD student in Informatics at University of California, Irvine.
+My research interests lies at the intersection of human-computer interaction and personal health informatics.

 profile:
   name: Ziqi Yang #your fullname here